scala/scala3/docs/docs/reference/other-new-features/safe-initialization.md

-Stackability means that objects are initialized in stack order: if the object `b` is created during the initialization of object `a`, then `b` should become transitively initialized before or at the same time as `a`.
+Stackability means that objects are initialized in stack order: if the object `b` is created during the initialization of object `a`, then all fields of `b` should become initialized before or at the same time as `a`.
 Scala enforces this property in syntax by demanding that all fields are initialized at the end of the primary constructor, except for the language feature below: